Christian N. Weiler: Career

 Before becoming a judge, Weiler was a partner at Weiler & Rees in New Orleans, Louisiana, where his practice included all areas of tax law, with an emphasis on tax litigation.
 Weiler was a board-certified tax law specialist as recognized by the Louisiana Board of Legal Specialization.
 He also served as an officer with the Tax Section of the Louisiana State Bar Association.

 United States Tax Court service

 On November 6, 2019, President Donald Trump announced his intent to nominate Weiler to serve as a judge of the United States Tax Court for a term of fifteen years.
 On November 19, 2019, his nomination was sent to the Senate.
-President Trump nominated Weiler to the seat vacated by Judge Albert G. Lauber, who took senior status on January 1, 2020.
+President Trump nominated Weiler to the seat vacated by Judge Albert G. Lauber, who assumed senior status on January 1, 2020.
 On August 13, 2020, the United States Senate confirmed his nomination by voice vote.
 He was sworn into office on September 9, 2020.